What is buyer’s journey and how to leverage its different stages with videos?

 Screen recording videos

 Over the years, companies have realized their dependence on videos for improving their marketing reach.
 However, as the demand increased, so did the new ways of creating videos.
 One such technique that has been spreading amongst companies very fast is screen recording videos.
-Screen recording videos is not only used for marketing, but also for sales follow-up, internal communication, and customer support.
+Screen recording videos are not only used for marketing, but also for sales follow-up, internal communication, and customer support.
 Screen and webcam records are finding their way in multiple functions of business today with their luxury of easy production and cost.

 Further Read: How to Increase Feature Adoption with Explainer Videos